Resources/Audiences/Civil Contractors & GCs/Market & Competitor Intelligence

 Every contractor has a set of “usual” markets:

-• the same agencies
+• The same agencies

-• the same counties
+• The same counties

-• the same scopes
+• The same scopes

-Sometimes it is just inertia.
+Sometimes that’s discipline.
+Sometimes it’s just inertia.

-If you want to grow profitably, you need a better answer to:
+If you want to grow profitably, you need a better answer to: Where should we bid next?

 This guide is a practical way to think about it using three inputs:

-• competition density (how crowded)
+• Competition density (how crowded)

-• your fit (scope and production)
+• Your fit (scope and production)

-• recent results (who wins and how tight it is)
+• Recent results (who wins and how tight it is)

-Step 1: start with competition density (it changes the whole game)
+Step 1: Start with competition density (it changes the whole game)

+If you don’t know bidder-count norms by agency and scope, you’re bidding blind.
 A bid with 3 bidders is a different opportunity than a bid with 18 bidders.

 Competition density affects:

-• win odds (obvious)
+• Win odds (obvious)

-• pricing pressure (less obvious)
+• Pricing pressure (less obvious)

-• how much estimator time you should invest
+• How much estimator time you should invest

-Step 2: look for “healthy pockets” (not just low competition)
+Step 2: Look for “healthy pockets” (not just low competition)

 Low competition alone can be a trap.
+Some markets are quiet because:

-• the volume is low
+• The volume is low

-• the specs are painful
+• The specs are painful

-• the risk is high
+• The risk is high

-• pay terms are bad
+• Pay terms are bad

 A healthier target is a pocket where:

-• volume is steady
+• Volume is steady

-• competition is mid (not insane)
+• Competition is mid (not insane)

-• the work matches your strengths
+• The work matches your strengths

-• the spreads are not purely a race to the bottom
+• The spreads are not purely a race to the bottom

-Step 3: identify the usual winners (and why they win)
+Step 3: Identify the usual winners (and why they win)

+Before you decide to chase, know who you are up against.
+You don’t need gossip.
+You need visibility.
 In many public markets, the same names show up and win repeatedly.

 Ask: